oracle/cloudtestdrive/AppDev/weblogic-kubernetes/setup-oke/setup-oke.md

 In this lab, you will:
 * Create OKE (Oracle Kubernetes Engine) instance
 * Open the OCI Cloud Shell and configure `kubectl` to interact with the Kubernetes cluster

-### Prerequisites ###

-You must have an [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.

-To create the Container Engine for Kubernetes (OKE), complete the following steps:

-- Create the network resources (VCN, subnets, security lists, etc.)
-- Create a cluster
-- Create a `NodePool`

 This tutorial shows you the way the *Quick Start* feature creates and configures all the necessary resources for a three node Kubernetes cluster.
 All the nodes will be deployed in different availability domains to ensure high availability.